kwsch/SysBot.NET/README.md

 For support and suggestions, join my Discord Hangout - https://notpaldea.net

 # This sysBot offers all of the features you could ever want <3
 # Shoutout to all the amazing devs of SysBot!
-Thanks Kurt, Lusamine, SantaCrab2, and others that contributed <3
+Thanks Kurt, Lusamine, Archit, Koi, Zyro, Easyworld, SantaCrab2, and others that contributed <3

 ### Supports The Following Games:  SV/BDSP/PLA/SWSH
 **__Please don't charge people to use this free program.
 Be nice <3__**